Harris ministry: The Harris Cabinet is formed

 There were only nineteen cabinet members in the Harris ministry at first.
 Only five of them had any cabinet experience at all: Norm Sterling, who had accumulated the most experience, served for over four years (1981–1985) under Premier Bill Davis, who led the first of the two most recent previous PC Party ministries; Premier Harris himself, Ernie Eves, Bob Runciman, and Noble Villeneuve had each accumulated only a few months of experience in 1985 under Premier Frank Miller, who had led the second of the two most recent previous PC Party ministries.
 (Sterling had not served under Miller).

 The highest profile portfolios were held by future Premier Ernie Eves (as Minister of Finance, Deputy Premier, and briefly House Leader), David Johnson (as Chair of Management Board of Cabinet and subsequent House Leader), Jim Wilson (as Minister of Health), and 2002 PC Party leadership candidate Elizabeth Witmer (as Minister of Labour), veteran Norm Sterling (as Minister of Consumer and Commercial Relations, and Bill Saunderson (as Minister of Economic Development, Trade and Tourism.
 These six formed the members of the vital Priorities and Planning Committee of Cabinet, the crucible of decision making in the Harris ministry.
 Harris's only rival in the 1990 PC Party leadership contest, Dianne Cunningham, was marginalised, being named Minister of Intergovernmental Affairs.
 John Snobelen served as Minister of Education and Charles Harnick as Attorney General.

 Harris informed the members of his first cabinet that he and his political staff intended to be the agents of control in his Premiership, and that ministers should not consider themselves sovereign over their portfolios.
 Rather than appoint caucus members to cabinet positions commensurate to their areas of experience and expertise, Harris often appointed significantly less qualified ministers.
 Rather than appoint eminently qualified Al Leach, former commissioner of Toronto Transit Commission, to the position of Minister of Transport, he named Al Palladini, an owner of an automobile dealership; rather than appoint Diane Cunningham, former chair of London Board of Education, to the position of Minister of Education, he appointed John Snobelen, a high school drop-out.
-M.inisters were often forced to publicly defend a bill they had little involvement in developing and didn't understand.
+Ministers were often forced to publicly defend a bill they had little involvement in developing and didn't understand.
 Frequently the Premier's office would seize control of a controversy or an initiative and face serious negative political blowback.

 There were two instances of ministerial portfolio reorganisation as Premier Harris took over from the Rae ministry: